 Do your kids love playing dress-up?
 Let them pick out their favorite sequined dress and theme the backdrop of the photo off of their sparkly selection.
 Select a glitter holiday card to really make the photo shine.

 37. Catch The Magic

-Explore a local tree farm with your toddler and capture all the small moments of wonder as you venture through the trees.
+Capture your toddler putting on the final Christmas ornament on your tree and all the small moments of wonder as you venture through the decorations.
 Be sure to catch the magic hour light just before sunset.